alexsasharegan/vue-transmit/README.md

 ## Builds

 The default build for ESM loaders like webpack is indicated in the `module` field of the package, while non-esm will resolve from the `main` field.
+By default, the unminified versions are specified.
 For most setups, importing the lib would like either of the following:

 ```js
 // ESM